kondoumh/sbe/README.md

 # sbe - Scrapbox in Electron
-A unofficial [Scrapbox](https://scrapbox.io) Desktop App by Electron.
+An unofficial [Scrapbox](https://scrapbox.io) Desktop App by Electron.

 ## Features
-- It can be Launch as an application independent from the browser.
-- You can search within the page.
+- Search within the page.
-- You can cut, copy and paste using the shortcut key defined for each OS.
+- Cut, copy and paste using the shortcut key defined for each OS.
-- You can go back to the previous screen or proceed to the next screen.
+- Go back to the previous screen or proceed to the next screen.

 ## How to run
 ### Versions